VorTECHsa/adt-technical-challenge/readme.md

 Hi, and welcome to the Ultimate Boat Ramp Explorer, designed for enthusiasts who love boat ramps!

-This is our Full Stack technical challenge has been designed to reflect some of the work we do and the way we work.
-It's designed to be fun, challenging and hopefully you may learning something too!
+This Full Stack technical challenge has been designed to reflect some of the work we do and the way we work.
+It's designed to be fun, challenging and hopefully you may learn something too!
 There is no right or wrong way to do this challenge, we are more interested in the choices you make along the way.

 This small app works, but it has some _code smells_, _bugs_ and _bad practices_, and no-one likes that!